CornucopiaRG/Rogas/README.md

 <br>
-Before runing the prototype, ensure the system is Ubuntu and all the external python packages mentioned above are installed correctly. *Notice that pillow is the latest package for PIL and it is not compatible with the old PIL package.*
+Before runing the prototype, ensure the system is Ubuntu and all the external python packages mentioned above are installed correctly. *Notice that pillow is the latest package for PIL and it is not compatible with the old PIL package.
+If your have already had PIL in your python dist-packages (/usr/lib/python2.7/dist-packages/), please delete the original PIL and install the new Pillow package.
+If you are using Eclipse or other IDE I suggest using source code to install Pillow so that the unresolved import issues of the IDE can be solved.*
 You also need to change the code of the *queryConsole.start()* method a bit to connect your own PostgreSQL database.
 Then you can start the prototype by running the *GUI_Console* program.